Undergraduate Research Fellowships

 Summer Undergraduate Fellowships | Policy on Responsible Conduct in Research

 Pharmacy students are encouraged to carry out undergraduate research for credit with a faculty mentor during the academic year.
 With a few exceptions, stipends are not available for this work.
 Please contact Dr. Eric Barker, the Associate Dean for Research, for information on how to arrange this type of experience.

 Interested in a Pharm.D./Ph.
 D. combined degree?
 Please see this webpage.

 Application Deadline: February 10, 2014

-The College of Pharmacy of Purdue University expects to offer a total of ten Summer Undergraduate Research Fellowships under the following five categories:
+The College of Pharmacy of Purdue University expects to offer a total of nine Summer Undergraduate Research Fellowships under the following four categories:

 General Program Information

 An undergraduate selected to participate in any of these fellowships will, by the end of the spring 2014 semester, have completed at least his/her second year of undergraduate study with an excellent record, and will be interested in seriously investigating the possibility of a career in research.
 Preference will be given to students who have completed their third year of undergraduate study at a U.S. institution.